gdetor/autoencoders_for_time_series/README.md

 ```

 It's up to you to define the number of epochs, batch size, learning rate,
-the full path and file name of the data file as well as the full path and
+the full path and file name of the data file, as well as the full path and
 the chosen file name for the model (where to save the Pytorch model for later
 use).
 Furthermore, you can specify if the input time series is univariate
 (number of features is 1) or multivariate (then the number of features is > 1).